 Revising for English Literature can, sometimes, be boring.
-The texts are pretty long and you've gotta know the quotes and what happens.
-However, you have to get through it and get ready for the GCSE English Lit exam.
-And what better way to do that while watching GIFs, videos of Leonardo DiCaprio and animations.
+Hopefully you've read the book, but you've got to know how to get a 9 in English Lit.
+What's the best way to prepare for your GCSE English exam?
+We think that watching GIFs of Leonardo DiCaprio in Romeo & Juliet or the cartoon Animal Farm is a pretty good way to do it.
 Seneca has been found to be 2x as effective as reading revision guides and we can help you with over 40 exciting GCSE English courses to get you that 9 (or 7 if that's what you're into).

 This course analyses the poems Ozymandias by Percy Bysshe, London by William Blake, Storm on the Island by Seamus Heaney, Exposure by Wilfred Owen, War Photographer by Carol Ann Duffy, My Last Duchess by Robert Browning, The Prelude by William Wordsworth, Charge of the Light Brigade by Alfred Tennyson, Bayonet Charge by Ted Hughes, Poppies by Jane Weir, Tissue by Imtiaz Dharker, The Emigree by Carol Rumens, Kamikaze by Beatrice Garland, Checking Out Me History by John Agard and Remains by Simon Armitage.
 The course analyses the themes, structure and key quotations of each poem.